DAud2219256/opensource-streamlit-mock/README.md

 Some tests require that the streamlit application be run more than once to create intermediate results in `session_state`.

-In this case, you can follow the following sps (assuminh two "run"s)
+In this case, you can follow the following sps (assuming two "run"s)

 1. Create a StreamlitMock and get it's session_state in variable `session_state_1`
 2. Set up the input values in `session_state_1`